-We bought a SKOGSTA dinner table, two SKOGSTA benches for with table and also some SKOGSTA (bar) stools.
+We bought a SKOGSTA dinner table, two SKOGSTA benches for the table and also some SKOGSTA (bar) stools.

 Back home, when everything was assembled the only thing missing was a matching coffee table.
 The old LACK table did not match with the new look.